stefanoborini/book-the-software-company/02-on-agile-development.md

 ## Scrum

-There are many implementation of development methodologies that follow Agile principles the most commonly used is probably Scrum.
-As an implementation, it details specific guidelines on how to organise your workday, as well as the general flow of information and execution within the development team.
+There are many implementation of development methodologies that follow Agile principles, the most commonly used is probably Scrum.
+As an implementation, it details specific guidelines on how to organise your development process, as well as the general flow of information and execution within the development team.

 For those unfamiliar with Scrum, the idea is to deliver the product incrementally in batches of work called Sprints (lasting from two to four weeks each), feature by feature, via the interaction of three entities:

 1. The Product Owner (PO), who is a single person acting as a proxy for the customer.
-The PO is responsible for the vision of the product and the priority of the features.
+The PO is responsible for the vision of the product, the priorities of the features, and the general translation of user requirements in a "language" developers can understand.
+   In other words, the PO is the person that developers need to inquire directly and without hindrance for questions about the features.
-2. The Scrum Team (ST), who estimates the effort required to deliver the product increment satisfying the requests of the PO.
+2. The Scrum Team (ST), who estimates the effort required to deliver the product increment satisfying the requests of the PO, as well implement them during the Sprint.
+The team composition is as variegated as it needs to be: a team dedicated to UI development might have both coders and visual designers.
-3. the Scrum Master (SM), who is a single person organising and monitoring the Scrum process, orchestrating the so-called Scrum "ceremonies" (aka meetings), checking progress metrics and promoting the removal of impediments.
+3. Finally, the Scrum Master (SM) is a single person organising and monitoring the Scrum process, orchestrating the so-called Scrum "ceremonies" (AKA meetings), checking progress metrics and promoting the removal of impediments.

 Every project needs to satisfy the holy trinity of parameters: time, features and resources.
 Mathematics teaches us that you can not enforce constraints on